learning-dev/term-assignment/README.md

 **6. SAP HANA** - database engine by SAP that is column-oriented and can handle SAP and non SAP data.
 Supports SQL.
 Pricing is high.

 **7. Oracle Database** - very first database engine to be developed and is relational.
+Oracle tends to set the bar for other databases. requires resources once installed.
+Pricing let's only few orgs use it.

+**8. DB2** - database developed by IBM, has NoSQL capabalities.
+It can read JSON and XML Files.
+Ideal for Large organizations.

+**9. Cassandra** - NoSQL database engine by Apache, which is distributed, column wide store, with no single point of failure and high availability.

+**10. Redis** - it is an open source database, with im-memory data structure store.
+Can be used database, cache and message broker.